 Why measure CO2 in HVAC applications?

-Heating, Ventilation, and Air Conditioning (HVAC) environments or industries most commonly use carbon dioxide (CO2) and oxygen (O2) sensing technologies to monitor and control spaces.
+Heating, Ventilation, and Air Conditioning (HVAC) environments or industries most commonly use carbon dioxide (CO2) and oxygen (O2) sensing technologies to monitor and control indoor spaces.

-It is important to note that every home, classroom, or office building requires a constant flow of fresh, conditioned air to make it comfortable for the people who work, learn, and live inside these environments.
+It is important to note that every home, classroom, or office building requires a constant flow of fresh, conditioned air to make it fit and comfortable for the people who work, learn, and live inside these environments.
 In the past, finding fresh air was not a problem because most buildings were porous, i.e. outdoor air “leaked” into the building around windows and under doors.
 Everyone has experienced a cold draft in an old house or building.

 While “leaky” buildings ensure fresh air, they are also expensive to heat and cool.
 As energy prices have risen dramatically over the last few decades architects started designing new buildings that minimized energy loss - they call it "closing the envelope".
 For example, throughout the 1970's many schools and office buildings were designed with permanently sealed windows.
-While this saved energy, it had the unexpected consequence of sealing in mold, bacteria, and potentially harmful gases like radon, VOCs (volatile organic compounds), and carbon dioxide (CO2).
+While this saved energy, it had the unexpected and consequence of sealing in mold, bacteria, and potentially harmful gases like radon, VOCs (volatile organic compounds), and carbon dioxide (CO2).
 It had the additional unintended impact of creating egress issues during dangerous school events.

-Studies showed that high concentrations of the gas and contaminants created health problems for occupants, and the term “sick building syndrome” was created to describe these new, sealed, air trapping structures.
+Studies showed that high concentrations of the CO2 gas and contaminants created health problems for occupants, and the term “sick building syndrome” was created to describe these new, sealed, air trapping structures.